Morgan Wade: Psychopath and Obsessed (2023–present)

 On May 19, 2023, Wade released a song titled "Psychopath," the lead single to her third album of the same name, released in August 2023.
 On July 10, she released a second single "80's Movies" followed by the third single entitled "Fall in Love with Me" which was released on August 4.

 On March 1, 2024, Wade released "2AM in London," the lead single to her fourth album Obsessed.
 On April 12, the second titled "Time to Love, Time to Kill" was released.
 Along with release of the single, Wade announced Obsessed, released in August 2024.

 On August 1, 2025, Wade released The Party Is Over (recovered), which offers both new work and demos and unreleased songs.

+Acting

+In April 2026, it was reported that Wade was cast on Dutton Ranch as Carol, a bartender at a local bar in a recurring capacity, making her acting debut on May 15, 2026.

 Personal life

 In March 2024, Wade proactively underwent a double mastectomy after she tested positive for the RAD5ID gene, which, along with a family history of breast cancer, put her at a greater risk.
 She then got breast implants.

 Wade is active in powerlifting and running.

-The stress of touring and recording early in her career led to her developing an alcohol addiction at age 19; however, after a night of heavy drinking in 2017 at age 21, she became sober.
+The stress of touring and recording early in her career led to her developing an alcohol addiction at age 19; however, after a night of heavy drinking in 2017 at age 22, she became sober.

 Wade is good friends with Kyle Richards.
-Kyle appeared in Morgan Wade’s 2023 music video for "Fall in Love with Me", which depicted the pair as lovers.
+Kyle appeared in Morgan Wade's 2023 music video for "Fall in Love with Me", which depicted the pair as lovers.